 What other drugs will affect lepirudin?

-Tell your doctor about all medicines you use, and those you start or stop using during your treatment with lepirudin, especially other medicines used to prevent blood clots, such as:
+Tell your doctor about all your current medicines and any you start or stop using, especially other medicines used to prevent blood clots, such as:

 bivalirudin, dabigatran, desirudin;

 fondaparinux, rivaroxaban; or

 heparin, dalteparin, enoxaparin, tinzaparin.

 This list is not complete.
 Other drugs may interact with lepirudin, including prescription and over-the-counter medicines, vitamins, and herbal products.
 Not all possible interactions are listed in this medication guide.

 - Your doctor or pharmacist can provide more information about lepirudin.